-This essay explains spinal disc dehydration and its potential effects, including the generation of painful symptoms.
+This essay explains the universal occurrence of spinal disc dehydration and its potential effects, including the generation of painful symptoms.

 It must be noted that degenerative disc disease is not a condition of the elderly, as the name implies.
 In fact, we all have the signs of it by 30 and many of us have it in our teens.
 I was diagnosed with moderate lumbar degenerative disc disease at 16.

 Lifestyle and genetic patterns will make some people more or less susceptible to the physical changes, but ironically do not have any correlation to the occurrence of back pain.
 While this surprises some doctors, it should be common knowledge, since DDD is rarely symptomatic and normal spinal degeneration is not proven to be linked to chronic back ache, although this is a typical mistaken belief.